rafaelrpinto/MarketPlaceEngine/README.md

 # TvTracker-Backend

+[![Build Status](https://travis-ci.org/rafaelrpinto/TvTracker-Backend.svg?branch=master)](https://travis-ci.org/rafaelrpinto/TvTracker-Backend)

 Node.js backend for the future TvTracker app.

-[![Build Status](https://travis-ci.org/rafaelrpinto/TvTracker-Backend.svg?branch=master)](https://travis-ci.org/rafaelrpinto/TvTracker-Backend)
+Currently this API retrieves data from the [Open Movie Database](https://www.omdbapi.com/), but as the project moves forward I will consider plugging different sources.

 Still on early stages, but if you wanna run it just clone the repository and start the microservice.
 Ex: